 And unless these vested sellers happen to be your loving parents or close personal friends, they really could care less if ten years from now you are forced to sell your home at a loss because you couldn't afford to keep up with the mortgage payments and all of the hidden costs of ownership they failed to warn you about.

 No matter what your income level, if your annual non-home related expenses meet or exceed your take-home pay, then you can't afford to purchase and maintain a home.

 The only number that matters when determining how much house you can afford is the difference between how much you take home and how much you spend on non-home related expenses.

 If you don't know how much that difference is, be sure to visit the personal budgeting calculator to get a realistic affordability number to work with.

-The free online house affordability calculator on this page will calculate the price of the home you can afford based on the amount of cash you have available for a down payment, and on the monthly funds available for paying your mortgage payment and ongoing costs of ownership.
+The realistic home affordability calculator on this page will calculate the price of the home you can afford based on the amount of cash you have available for a down payment, and on the monthly funds available for paying your mortgage payment and ongoing costs of ownership.

 Unlike other online home affordability calculators that tell you how much house you can afford based solely on the monthly mortgage payment, the calculator on this page includes an estimate of the monthly home ownership costs that will greatly impact how much house you can truly afford.

 If you are only interested in finding out the size of the mortgage you might qualify for, please visit the Mortgage Prequalification Calculator.